-Lesbian: A woman or woman-aligned person who is attracted to women/women-aligned people
+Lesbian: a woman who is attracted to women.

 MSM: Men who engage in same sex behavior but do not identify as gay or bisexual

 Pansexual: a person who experiences sexual, romantic, physical, and/or spiritual attraction for people of all gender identities/expressions.